 - “absorbs up to 400 nm of UV radiation” or

 Do not buy sunglasses that simply say “absorbs UV” or “blocks the sun.”

 The color or darkness of the lens does not matter.
 Neither does the cost.
 Good, protective sunglasses do not need to be expensive.
 Buy what your budget and fashion sense allow.

 Polarized lenses do not block UV rays, but they mitigate glare, which is useful when on the water. 😎

 Childrens’ eyes are particularly sensitive to the sun!
 Make sure they wear a hat and protective sunglasses, as well.

 Knowing exactly how damaging the sun’s rays are throughout the day is a real incentive to protect yourself.
-Last year, I put the Environmental Protection Agency’s UV Index app on my phone (it’s free!), and have used it ever since.
-(Get iOS version here)

-The UV index is a measurement of the strength—the damaging effect—of the sun’s uv rays.
+The UV index is a measurement of the strength—the damaging effect—of the sun’s ultraviolet rays.
 A zero rating is very low, while a rating greater than 8 is very high.
 It reminds me that even on a cloudy day (and we have plenty of those here in Seattle) the sun’s UV rays can be at an extreme level.
 As a result, I have been much more diligent about using sunscreen, wearing a hat and wearing sunglasses.

 Enjoy the sun, and stay safe!

 Consider these products: